 What better time to decorate, make fun crafts, put together creative treats, read books on being thankful, and even consider all that you're thankful for.
 So I compiled a bunch of great treats that we've been working on at our house to celebrate Thanksgiving together.
 If I'm lucky, we'll still have some to take with us on Thanksgiving Day and share with family.
 I really hope you find some you like—or at least get some inspiration.

-These are great, really simple treat to make with your kids that will likely disappear soon after they are officially done.
-During the fall season, these are one of those snacks that we make over and over again, and are enjoyed by everyone in our family.
+These are a great, really simple treat to make with your kids that will likely disappear soon after they are officially done.
+During the fall season, these are one of those snacks that we make over and over again and are enjoyed by everyone in our family.

 - Start by cutting each apple in half.
 If using a butter knife, even this part can be done by your child.